microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/industrydata-industrydatarunentitycountmetric.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Measure of total, active, and inactive entries for a single entity.
+Represents the measure of total, active, and inactive entries for a single entity.

 ## Properties